 Answer: Based on my regression model, the estimated mean LDL level among a population of 70 year old subjects is 126.2 mg/dL.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part d relate to the slope?

 Answer: Based on my regression model, the estimated mean LDL level among a population of 71 year old subjects is 126.1 mg/dL.
 This implies the mean difference in serum LDL between a 70 and 71 year old is 0.1 mg/dL.
 Then, the slope in our model (β1) represents the difference in mean serum LDL across populations differing in age by 1 year.
 In other words, for every 1 year increase in age, mean serum LDL will decrease by 0.1 mg/dL.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part d relate to the slope?